 Treating employees well is all about good Management.
 We speak to many disenfranchised Food professionals who contact us with stories of bad management, how they have not been able to implement change due to bad management, how they can’t function in the role due to bad management, how the style of management is creating a toxic culture within the business.
 Staff retention should always start with good management and treating staff well.

 Talented Food professionals will always be in demand and even with the most progressive staff retention policy, you will still experience some attrition.
-However, the way in which Food & Drink businesses treat their staff will be a major factor in how well they retain their best people.
+However, the way in which Food & Drink businesses treat and compensate their staff will be a major factor in how successful they are in retaining their best people.